← return to study.practicaldsc.org

 For residuals to sum to zero in a linear regression model, the design matrix must include either an intercept term (Models A - C) or equivalent redundancy in the encoded variables to act as a substitute for the intercept (Model E).
 Models that lack both an intercept and equivalent redundancy, such as Model D, are not guaranteed to have residuals sum to zero.

-One-hot encoding without dropping any category can behave like an intercept because it introduces a column for each category, allowing the model to adjust its predictions as if it had an intercept term.
+In contrast, one-hot encoding without dropping any category can behave like an intercept because it introduces a column for each category, allowing the model to adjust its predictions as if it had an intercept term.
 The sum of the indicator variables in such a setup equals 1 for every row, creating a similar effect to an intercept, which is why residuals may sum to zero in these cases.

 The average score on this problem was 60%.